Pastoral Care ~ Care in the Name of Christ.

 Our “Friendly Visitors” ministry provides a link between the parish and parishioners who are homebound, lonely, hospitalized, or in nursing homes.
 This ministry keeps folks connected, providing a friendly phone call, a bulletin, or a short visit; we strive to nurture an ongoing relationship between the parish and parishioner.

-The Friendly Visitors ministry provides a fulfilling, rewarding experience for participants and visitors alike; both are rewarded by the lasting friendships that result.
+The Friendly Visitors ministry provides a fulfilling, rewarding experience for participants and visitors alike; both are rewarded by the lasting friendships.

 Treasurer ~ Steve Morrison